‘ is as much a state of mind as it is a city’

-Sadly though Dublin is not all joy and laughter.
-There’s an increasing amount of beggars on the streets that lost their house, their job, their everything.
-There’s also more violence; only last week a local girl had part of her nose bitten off while being out for a drink.
+Sadly, though, Dublin is not all joy and laughter.
+There’s an increasing amount of beggars on the streets who lost their house, their job, their everything.
+There’s also more violence; last week a local girl had part of her nose bitten off while being out for a drink.
 There’s less police on the streets and there’s a growing drugs scene with dealers who are openly selling their stuff in streets where lots of tourists walk.
 There’s more gun crime and sexual violence.
 We still leave our doors unlocked though during the day, something which we don’t really do anymore in my native country.

 Despite all that, I cannot get Dublin and Ireland from under my skin.
 I’ve known the city and the country before it started going pear-shaped and it was heaven on earth.
 I’ve seen and experienced the friendliness, the willingness to talk and the joie de vivre.
 And maybe because me mam taught me to be friendly always, I fit in well.
 Straightaway I blended into daily life, in its culture, in its state of being without any trouble at all.
 It felt like I had moved streets instead of having crossed two seas and a big island.
 This was where I had always dreamed of living, and I couldn’t believe how easy moving countries was.

 “Moderation, we find, is an extremely difficult

 Irish people… they truly are a class apart.
 They refuse to accept that maybe drinking a bit less would be more advisable if they want to live a long and illness-free life, in fact they refuse to think that alcohol can ever be bad, full stop.
 Despite the massive hangovers and loss of money they’re facing the following day.
 They refuse to accept that rains can be good but if anything, it’s a great way to start a conversation with total strangers.